 Any salt might do the trick, but if you want to make this right, get the good stuff.
-I use Pure Sea Salt from Messolonghi, Greece, which you can buy in our online shop.
+I use Pure Sea Salt from Messolonghi, Greece, which you can get from our previous Greek supplier, Hellenic Farms.
 It is an all-natural, unrefined, crystallized sea salt that comes from an unpolluted, environmentally protected area of Greece.
 This salt does not contain iodine, anti-caking agents, or flow-improvers, and has a subtle scent reminiscent of the sea.
 It changes my margaritas completely.

 Like this recipe so far?
 Be the first to know when we release new ones!

 Back to the margarita slush.
 You usually salt the rim to make your margarita really pop and give it a salty sip.
 You can also add the salt to the blender as I did in this drink to liven the flavor of the cucumbers.
 If you like salt on the rim of your glass, but sometimes think it’s too much, I just started to salt only half the rim.
 It’s a perfect way to get that salt taste when you want it, and still have a clean part of the glass.